diegopacheco/java-pocs/pocs/stock-matcher-engine/README.md

 * Dark blue: Matching engine
 * Yellow: Raw events
 * Red: Main class, main orchestration of the program and benchmarks

-### Rationale

-OMG Diego you lost your mind, no not really.
-This is quadratic time(for inside for), I know, but this is very useful because allows to think in the worst case scenario.

-Let's recap: Single Threaded, no JVM tuning, poorly implemented, no tuning, ~10-30% CPU, ~16GB ram:
- * Even on this case 10k events running against 10k rules took only 1.8 seconds is pretty fast for worst case(10kx10k).
- * Sure 100k starts to get slow, but for something in the background, 3.8 minutes is not bad!(100kx100k) :-)
- * We can do better, there are opportunities to improve

 ### Benchmark
 ```bash